This glue is perfect for all kinds of sugarwork and it is very quick to make. Here you can see how to make Tylo glue:

 This is what you will need:

-1 tsp. of Tylo powder (CMC)
+• 1 tsp. of Tylo powder (CMC)

-approx. 30 tsp. of boiled cooled water
+• approx. 30 tsp. of boiled cooled water

-1 plastic container with lid
+• 1 plastic container with a lid

-Mix water and powder in the container.
-Close with the lid and shake well, it will look lumpy at first.
-Leave overnight so the Tylo will dissovle into a clear thick gel.
-It should be keept in the refrigerator and away from direct sunlight.
-Change your tylo glue every second week
+• Leave overnight so the Tylo will dissolve into a clear thick gel.
+It should be kept in the refrigerator and away from direct sunlight.

 Happy Caking